 Ninemile Creek Road

-It was my fourth time on Toats Coulee Road, but I didn’t drive to the end this time.
-Instead, I took Ninemile Creek Road at mile eight.
-But not before Google Maps decided to take me through Lower Chopaka Lake Road.
+It was my fourth time on Toats Coulee Road, and I didn’t need to drive to the end.
+Instead, we took Ninemile Creek Road at mile eight after Google Maps first took us through Lower Chopaka Lake Road.
 It’s now a truck route.

-To this day, I have yet to see a reasonable estimate from Google Maps on service roads.
+I have not seen a reasonable estimate from Google Maps on service roads.
 All in all, it took 20 extra minutes to reach Cold Springs Campground.
-It was a smooth ride but with a few short washboard sections en route.
+It was smooth overall, with a few short washboard sections en route.

 See more trip photos here.